silent-mobius/Bash_Script/99_homework/Aunt_Marys_cake_of_permissions.md

 5. Read Below:

-- a create a script that will ask you to which groups you would like to be added
+- a. create a script that will ask you to which groups you would like to be added
-- b in case you already are in the group it should be discarded and you need to be notified.
+- b. in case you already are in the group it should be discarded and you need to be notified.
-- c in case you are not in the group, it should be anounced in green color with black background that you are going to be part of the group.
+- c. in case you are not in the group, it should be anounced in green color with black background that you are going to be part of the group.
-- d amount of groups provided to script should be at least 4.
+- d. amount of groups provided to script should be at least 4.
-- e !!!!!!!!!!!!!!!!!!!use functions to write this task
+- e. !!!!!!!!!!!!!!!!!!!use functions to write this task

 please read in linux_fun - chapters: 26 ( yes again), 27-32
 please read in shell_scripting_with_bash : pages 38-72